tagi9332/PROTOS/README.md

    - numpy
    - matplotlib
    - commentjson
+   - pymsis

    You can install them with:
-   pip install numpy matplotlib commentjson
+   pip install numpy matplotlib commentjson pymsis

 2. Prepare a configuration file in JSONX format (examples in data/input_files).